 Low contrast ratio.

 The Apple Studio Display isn't suitable for console gaming because it doesn't have any HDMI ports.
-You would need an adapter if you want to try connecting a PS5 or Xbox Series X|S. Even if you manage to get it to work, it's bad for gaming because it has blurry motion and limited picture quality.
+Even with a HDMI to USB-C adapter, it doesn't work with modern gaming consoles, like a PS5 or Xbox Series X|S.

 The Apple Studio Display is great for work.
 Its high 5k resolution helps result in sharp text.
 It also gets bright enough to fight glare, but the standard glossy coating has mirror-like reflections in well-lit rooms.
 While its wide viewing angle helps if you need to share the screen with someone next to you, its tilt-only stand has limited ergonomics.
 You would need to get the variant without a stand if you want to use it with a more ergonomic third-party mount.
 On the plus side, its Thunderbolt 5 support with 96W of power delivery is great if you want to quickly connect a Thunderbolt laptop, like a MacBook.